yousefelassal/quote-cron/README.md

 > Always do your best.
 What you plant now, you will harvest later.

 > Only do what your heart tells you.

+> If a man does his best, what else is there?